 In today’s article, we’ll dive deep into some of the most widely used PONs.
 We’ll also discuss several ways to prevent overclocking your system along the way…because as many of you likely know from first-hand experience, this is very possible!

 The Old Definition of Nootropics

-In our previous blog, “An Overview on Health Optimization Nootropics”, we went over a brief history of nootropics as a whole.
-Here we will only go over the five characteristics Corneliu E. Giurgea stated that define a nootropic and the current definition of nootropics:
+In our previous blog on HONs, we went over the brief history of nootropics as a whole.
+Here, we will only go over the five characteristics Corneliu E. Giurgea stated that define a nootropic, and the current definition of nootropics: